 With all the red tape, "play to pay" tactics, and the lack of marketing support from the big publishing houses (along with low royalties) many are finding that self-publishing is a much better option (and in most cases a more profitable option!).

-From humble beginnings, ebooks now sell in the millions each year, representing about 20 percent of the publishing market in the United States.
-Industry watchers say that by 2018, ebook revenues will reach over $8 billion per year.
+From humble beginnings, ebooks now sell in the millions each year, with a global market worth $18.13 billion as of 2020.
 And there is plenty of room for a one-person ebook entrepreneur to get a piece of that market.

 What Are Ebooks?